reswitched/reswitched.github.io/_posts/2018-01-17-ReswitchedWeekly8.md

 ## What happened

-- @ScireM confirmed TZhax working on 1.0.0-3.x.
+- @SciresM confirmed TZhax working on 1.0.0-3.x.
 This means complete system access on those firmwares.
 (Do not use that excuse to upgrade your switch.
   Lower versions will get stuff faster, and lower is still better.
 Each time a Switch gets updated, a puppy dies).